Experience in all methods of dispute resolution

 Taylor McCaffrey LLP offers experience and client specific advice for the simplest uncontested family proceedings to the most complex financial cases involving trusts, forensic auditing, accounting and business valuations.

-Taylor McCaffrey LLP offers a range of experienced litigators, mediator and collaborative lawyers to assist in every circumstance.
+Taylor McCaffrey LLP offers a range of experienced litigators, mediators, arbitrators and collaborative lawyers to assist in every circumstance.